If your dog’s scratching away at herself … you might think she’s got allergies or fleas.

-According to Holistic veterinarian Dr Dee Blanco, it’s all about supporting the immune system.
-Dr Dee says:
+According to homeopathic veterinarian Dee Blanco DVM, it’s all about the immune system.

 “It’s really about supporting the immune system.
-This means things like mushrooms, DMG (Dimethylglycine) and vitamins (C, D, A).
-Of course homeopathy and even echinacea or other herbs like golden seal as well.
-It’s not an easy one, but it’s all about immune failure.”
+This means giving things like mushrooms, DMG (Dimethylglycine) and vitamins (C, D, A).
+Of course, homeopathy and even echinacea or other herbs like golden seal as well.
+It’s not an easy one, but mange is all about immune failure.”

-Some people suggest borax and hydrogen peroxide (H2O2) as a treatment option.
-I asked for Dr Dee’s take on this:
+Some people suggest borax and hydrogen peroxide as a treatment option.
+Here’s Dr Dee’s take on this:

-“I would not put borax on the skin (it’s too harsh) and H2O2 you’d have to experiment with as it could discolor the hair.”
+“I wouldn’t put borax on the skin (it’s too harsh).
+And you’d have to experiment with peroxide, as it’s also harsh and could discolor the hair.”

-Canine Herbalist Rita Hogan also shared her natural remedies for sarcoptic mange.
+Canine Herbalist Rita Hogan shared her natural remedies for sarcoptic mange.
+Here are her favorites.

 - Mix 15 drops of niaouli essential oil into 1 ounce of Barbados nut oil.

-- Neem shampoos are good for bathing dogs in when they have sarcoptic mange.
-Also saturating their skin with neem oil can be really helpful.
+Neem shampoos are good for bathing dogs with sarcoptic mange.
+Saturating their skin with neem oil can also be really helpful.